 Please keep in mind that attending an open house or tour is not a requirement for admission to BHSEC.
-Students are not penalized in any way during the admissions process by not visiting BHSEC prior to applying.
+Students are not penalized in any way during the admissions process by not attending these events.

-This social story is a resource that has been created to provide information on how to access Bard HS Early College Queens.
+This social story is a resource that has been created to provide information on how to access Bard HS Early College Queens during pre-COVID time.
 This resource will help you plan your visit in advance and explain how to access the building, what to expect when you enter, and who to ask for assistance.
-This social story is specific to the Thursday, October 24th event.
+This social story is specific to the Thursday, October 24th, 2019 event.

 The BHSEC schools have had great success to date with a small number of students receiving SE services and we are looking to expand our offerings and the number of students served.
 Perhaps BHSEC is right for you!

 Students requiring special education services can expect the following: